-Each student will be supported by the allocation of a personal tutor who will provide pastoral support for the student’s time on the course.
-The Course Director will also provide strategic leadership and direction to the course and will be available to each student who has specific issues regarding course content and structure.
+Throughout their time as a BA (Hons) Aviation Management student at Cardiff Metropolitan University, each student will be supported by the allocation of a personal tutor who will provide pastoral support for the student's time on the course.
+The Programme Director will also provide strategic leadership and direction to the course and will be available to each student who has specific issues regarding course content and structure.
 The programme will be delivered by experts within their field of study.
 These will include aviation management specialists as well as operations, logistics and law experts who will impart the latest theories and insights from their respective subject areas.

-With the exception of the aviation research project (dissertation), all module assessment is based upon 5,000 words (or equivalent) assessments.
+With the exception of the dissertation/consultancy project, all Cardiff Metropolitan module assessment is based upon 4,000 words (or equivalent) assessments.
 These assessments are diverse in nature and will range from the traditional essay to presentations, industry reports and discussion sessions and collaborative investigation projects.
-The assessment methods are designed to give students the opportunity to demonstrate their knowledge and understanding of theoretical, applied and professional practice issues.
-Close engagement with the aviation industry is key to this course and so much of the assessment work will be focused upon industry reports and consultancy projects undertaken with the aviation organisations and, assessment of the work will involve the input of industry experts to ensure that the skills and knowledge learn are relevant to the sector.
+The assessment methods are designed to give students the opportunity to demonstrate their knowledge and understanding of theoretical, applied, and professional practice issues.
+Close engagement with the aviation industry is key to this course.
+Much of the assessment work will be focused upon industry reports and consultancy projects undertaken with aviation organisations.
+It will involve the input of industry experts to ensure that the skills and knowledge learned are relevant to the Sector.

 Employability & Careers

 It is expected that many graduates from this course will go on to obtain positions within the aviation industry in areas such as: operations and production managers, logistics managers and general managers with a wide-ranging responsibility for all aspects of aviation management.
-The course provides entry on to a wide range of taught and research degree Masters programmes within the University where graduates can progress on to either an MA, MSc or MRes in order to develop and enhance their knowledge base and area of expertise.
+For students wishing to go on to further study, the course provides entry on to a wide range of taught and research degree Masters programmes within the University where graduates can progress on to either an MA, MSc or MRes degrees in order to develop and enhance their knowledge base and area of expertise.

-Close connection with Professional Bodies such as The Institution of Engineering and Technology (IET) and the Chartered Institute of Logistics and Transport (CILT) will enable students to work towards chartered status of their institution thus increasing the employability opportunities of the student.
-It is expected that this programme will obtain accreditation under CILT to provide membership status to our graduates.
+Close connection with Professional Bodies such as the Chartered Institute of Logistics and Transport (CILT) and the Ryal Aeronautical Society (RaeS) will enable students to work towards chartered status of their institution thus increasing the employability opportunities of the student.
+The programme is working towards being recognised by the RAeS.

 Entry Requirements & How to Apply

-Five GCSE passes including English Language and Mathematics* at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England), plus 112 points from at least 2 A levels (or equivalent).
+Five GCSE passes including English Language and Mathematics or Mathematics - Numeracy at grade C / grade 4 or above, plus 112 points from at least 2 A levels (or equivalent).

 Typical offers may include: